Kernels of operators on Banach spaces induced by almost disjoint families: Introduction and statement of the main result

 \section{Introduction and statement of the main result}

-The problem of classifying all complemented subspaces --- that is, closed subspaces which arise as the kernel of a bounded idempotent operator --- of a given Banach space is of central importance in the theory of Banach spaces.
-This problem has a very natural generalisation, first formulated in \cite{LaW}: \begin{quote} \textit{Which closed subspaces of a Banach space~$X$ can be realised as the kernel of a bounded operator $X \rightarrow X$?} \end{quote} In the positive direction, it was shown in \cite[Proposition~2.1]{LaW} that whenever~$W$ is a closed subspace of a Banach space $X$ such that~$X/W$ is separable, there is a bounded operator $X \rightarrow X$ whose kernel is~$W$.
-Consequently, the above question is of interest only for non-separable Banach spaces~$X$.
+The problem of classifying all complemented subspaces --- that is, the closed subspaces which arise as the kernels of bounded idempotent operators --- of a given Banach space is fundamental in the study of Banach spaces.
+This problem has a very natural generalisation, obtained by omitting the word ``idempotent'', originally formulated in \cite{LaW}: \begin{Que} Which closed subspaces of a Banach space~$X$ can be realised as the kernel of a bounded operator $X \rightarrow X$?
+In particular, for which Banach spaces $X$ is it true that every closed subspace of $X$ is the kernel of some bounded operator $X\to X$? \end{Que}

+In the positive direction, White and the second author \cite[Proposition~2.1]{LaW} observed that whenever~$W$ is a closed subspace of a Banach space $X$ such that~$X/W$ is separable, there is a bounded operator $X \rightarrow X$ whose kernel is~$W$.
+Consequently, \Cref{Q:LW} is of interest only for non-separable Banach spaces~$X$.

 The focus in~\cite{LaW} was on reflexive spaces; its main result \cite[Corollary~2.8]{LaW} states that the dual space~$X^*$ of Wark's non-separable reflexive Banach space~$X$ with ``few operators'' introduced in~\cite{Wark} contains a closed subspace which is not the kernel of any bounded operator $X^*\to X^*$.
+More recently, Arnott and the second author~\cite{AL} have shown that for $1<p<\infty$ and an arbitrary index set~$\Gamma$, every closed subspace of $X=\ell_p(\Gamma)$ and $X=c_0(\Gamma)$ is the kernel of a bounded operator $X\to X$, whereas~$\ell_1(\Gamma)$ contains closed sub\-spaces which are not the kernel of any bounded operator $\ell_1(\Gamma)\to\ell_1(\Gamma)$ whenever~$\Gamma$ is un\-countable.